All happy families are alike; each unhappy family is unhappy in its own way.

 Passion, Work, and Stubborn Hope

-The novel stubbornly refuses a single answer to the problem of how to live.
+The novel refuses a single answer to the problem of how to live.
 Anna and Levin are not opposites, they are different.
-Anna’s story is governed by desire, public shame of “wrong,” emotional dependence, and the terrible cost of being seen wrong.
-Levin’s is governed by work, awkward courtship, self-doubt, pliability, and the slow search for meaning.
-Together they give the novel its breadth.
+Anna’s story is governed by desire, public shame of “wrong,” emotional dependence, and the terrible personal cost being seen wrong exacts.

-Levin’s struggles are quieter, but they are not lesser.
+Levin’s struggles are quieter.
 Through him, Tolstoy asks whether ordinary life can be significant.
 Can marriage become more than disappointment?
 Can labor become more than routine?
 Can belief survive modern self-consciousness?
-Levin does not answer these questions cleanly, and that is part of why he matters—he is, I believe, the novel’s ethical center.
+Levin does not answer these questions cleanly.
+That is part of why he matters—he becomes the novel’s ethical center.

 Why Anna Karenina Still Matters